outeniqua-studios-za/apocapi-1/README.md

 # apocapi
-I am a python test automation framework for Selenium and Appium
+I am a python web and mobile test automation framework for Selenium and Appium

 ### Prerequistes